 The set of regulations prescribes that all vessels used for commercial fishery are obliged to keep logbooks of the fishery.
-The only exception from these rules is vessels with a total length less than 10 m.
-For these vessels (less than 10 m.) a catch area declaration.
+The only exception from these rules is vessels with a total length less than 10 m. and for fishing trip in agreement with a catch area declaration.
 A catch area declaration is made for vessels which limit its fishing activities to a single defined area (ICES Sub-division).
 It should be mentioned that all fishing vessels in Denmark are registered in databases in FD.